module Bigarray: sig .. end

 Return the two-dimensional big array corresponding to the given

 generic big array.
-Raise Invalid_argument
+Raise Invalid_argument if the generic big array

 does not have exactly two dimensions.